 Credit: Ordnance Survey

 You’ll also see markings for other types of public access.
-These routes are accessible by the public, and often join up rights of way.
-These routes are usually open for constant public use, but don’t necessarily entail a right of way so could be subject to restrictions put in place by the landowner of local authority.
+These routes are accessible by the public and often join up rights of way.
+These routes are usually open for constant public use, but don’t necessarily entitle a right of way so could be subject to restrictions put in place by the landowner or local authority.

 These types of public access are marked on 1.25K maps as follows: